DevSilv/DevSilv.github.io/_posts/2019/03/23/2019-03-23-linux-filesystem-structure.md

 ## Other ways of separating files

 Besides the directory structure that is common in case of Linux, there exist other ways of separating files:
-- for general view of possible directory structure and some part of Windows 10 folder structure, see for example [Wikipedia's article about directory structure](https://en.wikipedia.org/wiki/Directory_structure);
+- For general view of possible directory structure and some part of Windows 10 folder structure, see for example [Wikipedia's article about directory structure](https://en.wikipedia.org/wiki/Directory_structure).
-- for some Unix-specific directory structure (not strictly FHS), see for example [this subsection of Wikipedia's article about Unix filesystem](https://en.wikipedia.org/wiki/Unix_filesystem#Conventional_directory_layout);
+- For some Unix-specific directory structure (not strictly FHS), see for example [this subsection of Wikipedia's article about Unix filesystem](https://en.wikipedia.org/wiki/Unix_filesystem#Conventional_directory_layout).
-- for Mac OS, see for example [this Apple's article about the macOS Sierra folders](https://support.apple.com/kb/PH25270?locale=en_US) or [this For Dummies's article about the OS X folders](https://www.dummies.com/computers/macs/mac-operating-systems/basics-of-the-os-x-folder-structure/).
+- For Mac OS, see for example [this Apple's article about the macOS Sierra folders](https://support.apple.com/kb/PH25270?locale=en_US) or [this For Dummies's article about the OS X folders](https://www.dummies.com/computers/macs/mac-operating-systems/basics-of-the-os-x-folder-structure/).

 ## Sources